Democrats and White House finalise $15bn deal on car maker bailout, reports say.

 |Car manufacturer executives say their firms will collapse if no bailout is passed [Reuters]|

-Under the proposed bailout terms – which could be amended to pass the bill through the senate – the loans are intended to assist the firms until the end of March 2009, after which future help would depend on the quality of restructuring plans demonstrating their viability.
+Under the proposed bailout terms, the loans were intended to assist the firms until the end of March 2009, after which future help would depend on the quality of restructuring plans demonstrating their viability.

-A presidentially appointed trustee, or “car czar” would enforce the loan conditions and judge the restructuring plans and could recommend bankruptcy if he or she deemed the companies’ plans to be insufficient.
+A presidentially appointed trustee, or “car czar” would have then enforced the loan conditions and judged the restructuring plans, with the power to recommend bankruptcy if he or she deemed the companies’ plans to be insufficient.